ers-stars/dolphot_jwst/docs/source/running_dolphot/definitions.rst

 ---------

 * **PSFPhot** = 1: Type of photometry to be run.
 Options are 0 (aperture), 1 (standard PSF-fit), 2 (PSF-fit weighted for central pixels).
 Option 1 is suggested for most photometric needs, but option 0 can provide superior photometry if the signal-to- noise is high and the field is uncrowded.
-* **PSFPhotIT** = 1: Number of iterations on the PSF photometry solution, if PSFPhot is 1 or 2.
+* **PSFPhotIT** = 2: Number of iterations on the PSF photometry solution, if PSFPhot is 1 or 2.
 This will refine the noise estimates on the pixels based on the model fit.
 * **FitSky** = 1: Sky-fitting setting.
 Options are 0 (use the sky map from calcsky), 1 (fit the sky normally prior to each photometry measurement), 2 (fit the sky inside the PSF region but outside the photometry aperture), 3 (fit the sky within the photometry aperture as a 2-parameter PSF fit), and 4 (fit the sky within the photometry aperture as a 4-parameter PSF fit).
 Options 1 and 3 are the suggested settings.
 Option 0 should be used only if the field is very uncrowded; option 2 can be used in extremely crowded fields; option 4 can help in fields with strong background gradients.
+FitSky=4 is unstable and not recommended except in extreme gradients.
 * **SkipSky** = 1: Sampling of sky annulus; set to a number higher than 1 to gain speed at the expense of precision.
 This is only used if FitSky is set to 1.
 In general, this should never be larger than the FWHM of the PSF.
 * **SkySig** = 2.25: Sigma rejection threshold for sky fit; only used if FitSky is set to 1.
 * **MaxIT** = 25: Maximum number of photometry iterations.